geofmureithi-zz/broker/README.md

 - https://broker-demo.apibill.me

-Open the demo in two browser windows watching both.
+- **Real-time across all connected clients:** Open the demo in two browser windows watching both.
 Type in the name field in one and both browser windows will display the name you typed.

+- **Sync latest state on client connection:** Refresh one of the browsers and the name will be still be the current name and not blank.

 ### Inspiration